Bitget Card Review: Mastercard Fees

 Summary

-Bitget Card is a virtual Mastercard connected to Bitget Wallet balances.
-It is not the same kind of product as a bank debit card, and it is not a self-custody card in the strict sense.
-It is better understood as a crypto-platform card for users who already spend time inside the Bitget ecosystem.
+Bitget Card is a Mastercard connected to Bitget Wallet balances.
+It is not a bank debit card, and it is not a strict self-custody card.
+It is better understood as a crypto-platform card for people who already use Bitget Wallet.

-Defimap tracks Bitget Card as KYC-required, virtual, Mastercard-based and available across selected regions.
-The public data points to a monthly fee quota and standard fees after that quota, which makes the card worth comparing for users who care about predictable card costs.
+Defimap tracks Bitget Card as KYC-required, Mastercard-based and available across selected regions.
+The public data points to virtual access, physical cards in selected APAC markets, a monthly fee quota and standard fees after that quota, so the card is mainly a cost-checking exercise.

 The card has started to receive search impressions, so the next job is clarity: what it is, what it is not, and what a user should verify before trying it.